SPIRE instrument and calibration web pages

 - SPIRE Spectrometer Calibration:

-Full details of the SPIRE FTS calibration can be found in the SPIRE Observers Manual (to be updated soon) and in Swinyard et al. (2013, submitted).
+Full details of the SPIRE FTS calibration can be found in the SPIRE Handbook, Swinyard et al., 2014 and Hopwood et al., 2015.

 - Calibration uncertainties, which should be included in addition to the statistical errors of any measurement from HIPE v11 onwards, are as follows: